Zephinax/react-picture-selector/README.md

 - **Smooth Image Upload**: Upload images with a progress ring (for profiles) or percentage display, powered by `requestAnimationFrame` for smooth animations and low CPU usage.
 - **Flexible Image Deletion**: Delete images via API with customizable HTTP methods, headers, and request body, or simulated deletion in test mode.
 - **Progress Indicator**: Displays a progress ring for circular profiles or a percentage-based indicator, with non-linear fallback for servers without `Content-Length`.
-- **Drag and Drop Support**: Allows users to drag and drop images with visual feedback and error handling for non-image file types.
+- **Drag and Drop Support**: Allows users to drag and drop images with visual feedback, with prevention of dragging selected photos for better UX.
 - **Image Preview**: Clickable modal preview for uploaded images, supporting circular and rectangular formats.
+- **Full API Response Access**: Provides the full API response body as an optional parameter in `onChangeImage` for advanced use cases.
 - **Configurable Styling**: Customize colors, sizes, shapes, and additional CSS classes for full control over appearance.
 - **Abort Controller**: Cancel ongoing uploads using `AbortController` for better user control.
 - **Event Callbacks**: Support for `onUploadSuccess`, `onUploadError`, `onDeleteStart`, and `onDeleteSuccess` callbacks to handle upload and deletion events.